Festhalle Frankfurt: Architecture

 The Festhalle is one of the most important buildings of the late historicism.
 The architect's aim was to create the splendor of the neo-baroque style, the hall is a worthy representative of a fair city building of its day.
 The rectangular layout is superimposed by a cupola-crowned rotunda, which makes a contrast to the majestic architecture of the lower part.

-The Festival Hall was an archetype for many subsequent halls, particularly the dome was often imitated.
+The Festhalle was an archetype for many subsequent halls; the dome, in particular, was often imitated.
 The most famous example is the Centennial Hall in Wrocław by Max Berg.